-On or near this date, Lewis and his crew enter Kentucky and pass Hanging Rock.
-Like fellow traveler Thomas Rodney, they likely notice the many Eastern spiny soft-shelled turtles living in this stretch of the Ohio River.[1]Because we have no journal entry from Lewis for this day, his exact location is unknown.
+On or near this date, Lewis and his crew pass the mouth of the Big Sandy and enter Kentucky.
+Just as did fellow traveler Thomas Rodney, Lewis likely noticed the many Eastern spiny soft-shelled turtles in this area.[1]Because we have no journal entry from Lewis for this day, his exact location is unknown.
 He was at Letart Falls on 18 September and arrived in Cincinnati on 28 September.
 Based on Thomas … Continue reading

 Mouth of the Big Sandy, Kentucky State Border (1920)